top of page

 How Fawning Quietly Reshapes Your Business

-Most high-achieving women don’t recognize how often fawning disguises itself as professionalism.
+Most high-achieving women don't recognize how often fawning disguises itself as professionalism.
+It's one of the cruelest disguises — because the same behaviors that look like dedication from the outside are survival responses from the inside.

-On the surface, this looks like dedication.
+On the surface, this looks like dedication, generosity, high standards.
+The indispensable person everyone counts on.

-Fawning slowly turns a powerful woman into a performer — instead of a leader.
+Fawning slowly turns a powerful woman into a performer instead of a leader.
+Not because she lacks skill.
+Because her nervous system doesn't feel safe standing fully in her own authority.

 How Fawning Reshapes Your Relationships

-Over time, partners, friends, and family unconsciously learn:
+Over time, partners, friends, and family unconsciously learn: she doesn't need much.

 How Fawning Reshapes Your Identity